-Conclusions and future work
+Conclusions and Future Work

 This research has aimed to identify distinct behaviors of service utilization, describe the characteristic differences between behavior groups and identify the dominant behavior of individual claimants with respect to the utilization of a healthcare service.
 To analyze the clients' behaviors in terms of service utilization over time, we have used an authoritative statistical approach known as the mixture of hidden Markov models (MHMM).
 To conduct a case study, we have selected psychology as the service of interest and then optimally fitted an MHMM over the time series of 788 claimants.
 After fitting the model, each claimant has been assigned to its closest cluster.
-This step has led to the identification of three main, typical behaviors of utilization which we have referred to as "brief" (and low), "intermediate" (and lasting longer) and "sustained" (and high over a significant period of time).
+This step has led to the identification of three main, typical behaviors of utilization which we have referred to as "brief" (and low), " intermediate" (and lasting longer) and "sustained" (and high over a significant period of time).
 We have also provided extensive visualization of the results.

 As the next step, we have investigated which profiles of claimants have tended to be associated with each cluster.
 To this aim, we have used multidimensional logistic regression to explain the cluster membership based on demographic, injury, time and accident covariates.
 From all the available covariates, we have identified some that appeared promising, including gender, the age at the time of accident, brain head, soft tissue, and non-limb fractures injuries, role in transport accident and the elapsed time from the date of the accident to the first utilization.
 The results have shown that several of these covariates are statistically significant for the cluster membership.
-The results indicate that compared to the "brief" cluster, the claimants who were 30 to 60-year-old at the time of the accident, had soft tissue injury as a result of the accident or had the role of witnesses in the accident were more likely to be members of the "intermediate" cluster than the "brief" cluster compared to claimants who were younger than 30, did not have soft tissue injury and had pedestrian as role in the accident, respectively.
-Again, compared to the "brief" cluster, claimants who had brain head and non-limb fractures injuries were more likely to be members of the "sustained" cluster.
-Conversely, those who were male and 50 to 60-year-old at the time of the accident were less likely to belong to this cluster.
-Moreover, the elapsed time was significant to assign claimants to the "sustained" cluster compared to the reference "brief" cluster.

 The proposed approach is general and could be used by compensation agencies to predict ahead of time which claimants are likely to exhibit specific service utilization patterns.
 This ultimately provides the opportunity to design early, dedicated interventions aimed at improving the claimants' treatment or improve offering of the services through packaging and provider agreements.
+404